Simon-Tesla/Raccoony/README.md

 [Download raccoony.xpi](https://github.com/NatePri/Raccoony/raw/master/dist/raccoony.xpi)

 ##Change Log
+ * 0.0.12
+    - Fixed a bug with scraping multi-image submissions in InkBunny.
+    - Improved first run experience for users who don't have a download folder set.
  * 0.0.11
     - Added hotkeys for downloading (`CTRL`+`F1`), opening all in tabs (`CTRL`+`F2`), and toggling fullscreen mode (`CTRL`+`F3`).
 These hotkeys can be rebound in preferences, using the [instructions found here](https://developer.mozilla.org/en-US/Add-ons/SDK/High-Level_APIs/hotkeys#Hotkey%28options%29).
     - Fullscreen can be dismissed by scrolling the mousewheel down.
 If auto-fullscreen is enabled, scrolling to the top of the page will re-enter fullscreen mode.